Jill Foss Watson Sells 10,000 Shares of Credit Acceptance Co. (NASDAQ:CACC) Stock

 - On Tuesday, July 20th, Jill Foss Watson sold 8,900 shares of Credit Acceptance stock.
 The shares were sold at an average price of $470.28, for a total value of $4,185,492.00.

-A number of large investors have recently modified their holdings of CACC.
-Allred Capital Management LLC acquired a new position in Credit Acceptance in the first quarter worth approximately $51,000.
-Wealthcare Advisory Partners LLC bought a new stake in shares of Credit Acceptance during the 1st quarter worth $52,000.
-Eaton Vance Management bought a new stake in shares of Credit Acceptance during the 1st quarter worth $64,000.
-Elmwood Wealth Management Inc. acquired a new position in shares of Credit Acceptance in the 1st quarter worth $82,000.
-Finally, Captrust Financial Advisors acquired a new stake in shares of Credit Acceptance during the first quarter worth $101,000.
-Hedge funds and other institutional investors own 69.09% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the stock.
+Allred Capital Management LLC acquired a new stake in shares of Credit Acceptance in the first quarter valued at about $51,000.
+Wealthcare Advisory Partners LLC acquired a new stake in shares of Credit Acceptance in the first quarter valued at about $52,000.
+Eaton Vance Management acquired a new stake in shares of Credit Acceptance in the first quarter valued at about $64,000.
+Elmwood Wealth Management Inc. acquired a new stake in shares of Credit Acceptance in the first quarter valued at about $82,000.
+Finally, Captrust Financial Advisors acquired a new stake in shares of Credit Acceptance in the first quarter valued at about $101,000.
+Institutional investors own 69.09% of the company’s stock.

-Several equities analysts have commented on the stock.
-BMO Capital Markets reissued a “hold” rating and set a $399.00 target price on shares of Credit Acceptance in a research note on Wednesday, July 7th.
-Credit Suisse Group increased their price objective on shares of Credit Acceptance from $310.00 to $330.00 and gave the company an “underperform” rating in a report on Tuesday, July 6th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and one has given a strong buy rating to the company.
-Credit Acceptance has an average rating of “Hold” and an average target price of $392.60.
+CACC has been the subject of several recent research reports.
+BMO Capital Markets reissued a “hold” rating and set a $399.00 target price on shares of Credit Acceptance in a report on Wednesday, July 7th.
+Credit Suisse Group raised their price target on shares of Credit Acceptance from $310.00 to $330.00 and gave the company an “underperform” rating in a research report on Tuesday, July 6th.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and one has given a strong buy rating to the company’s stock.
+Credit Acceptance has a consensus rating of “Hold” and an average target price of $392.60.

 Credit Acceptance Corp. engages in the provision of dealer financing programs that enables automobile dealers to sell vehicles to consumers, regardless of its credit history.
 Its financing programs are offered through a nationwide network of automobile dealers who benefit from sales of vehicles to consumers.